House Democrats move swiftly to strip Marjorie Taylor Greene of committee assignments - KION546

 The move from Hoyer to deliver an ultimatum suggests that Democratic leadership wants to give McCarthy time to act on Greene independently before pursuing a resolution on the House floor.

+In the past, stripping members of their committees was a call leadership of the same party made.
+House Speaker John Boehner had kicked Rep. Tim Huelskamp off of the House Agriculture Committee after he repeatedly voted against the farm bill, and McCarthy had pulled Rep. Steve King, a Republican from Iowa, from his committees, after King made inflammatory comments.

+But, voting on the floor — while it is allowed under House rules– is a significant step.

-The congresswoman has also faced backlash over recently resurfaced comments she made related to the Parkland school shooting.
+Greene has also faced backlash over recently resurfaced comments about the Parkland school shooting.

 Students who survived the Parkland, Florida, shooting and families of the victims have called for Greene’s resignation after comments surfaced that showed her agreeing with people who said the 2018 shooting was a “false flag” operation.